marcag3/erpnext-custom/README.md

-# ERPNext Docker - Serversideup Style
+# ERPNext Docker

-This is a simplified, single-image Docker setup for ERPNext that follows the modern [serversideup pattern](https://serversideup.net/open-source/docker-php/docs/getting-started/these-images-vs-others) of "one container, one thing" instead of the old "one container, one process" mantra.
+A modern, production-ready Docker setup for ERPNext that follows the [serversideup pattern](https://serversideup.net/open-source/docker-php/docs/getting-started/these-images-vs-others) of "one container, one thing" for optimal resource utilization and simplified management.

 ## 🏗️ Architecture